slustig210/377-lab-intro-to-xv6/README.md

 ```bash
 gdb -x .gdbinit
 ```
 If you type `c` or `continue` into gdb and hit enter, you should see xv6 running in the other terminal.
+(To run without GDB, simply run `make qemu-nox` in the `xv6-public` directory)

+## Part 2: Exploring xv6

+syscall.h syscall.c forktest.c something or other lib.c